mihaelacr/pydeeplearn/README.md

 11. install matplotlib
    `easy_install -m matplotlib`

-12. not required: install spearmint (a library that learns hyperparameters by using bayesian optimization) Instructions can be found [here](https://github.com/JasperSnoek/spearmint#dependencies)

 Note that for theano to work on the GPU you need cuda installed and setting up some environment variables.

 `PATH` needs to containt the path to nvcc (usually `/usr/local/cuda/bin`)